 Maps.
-The following maps show the locations of the sites and services available during the year: (1) year-round sites; (2) supplemental sites; (3) large volume pickup sites; (4) door-to-door collection sites; and (5) all sites combined.
+The following maps show the locations of the sites and services available during the year: (1) year-round sites; (2) supplemental sites; (3) year-round and supplemental sites; and (4) large volume pickup sites, which were not included when analyzing the distribution or density criteria.